schoolofdevops/ultimate-kubernetes-bootcamp/chapters/cluster_setup_kubespray.md

 This Ansible run will take around 30 mins to complete.

-## Getting the Kubernetes Configuration File
+## Kubectl Configs

 `On kube master node`

-Once the cluster setup is done, we have to copy over the cluster config file from the master machine.
-We will discuss about this file extensively in the next chapter.
+Once the cluster setup is done, copy the configuration and setup the permissions.

 ```
 mkdir -p $HOME/.kube